3DStreet/3dstreet-docs/docs/about-3dstreet/terms-and-conditions.md

 ## Disputes Resolution

 If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting the Company.

+## Data Backup

+The Company does not guarantee the continuous, uninterrupted or secure access to the Service.
+The functionality of the Service may be affected by factors beyond our control.

+You are responsible for maintaining Your own backup of Your User Content.
+The Company is not responsible for the loss of any User Content that You provide through the Service.
+We recommend that You regularly backup any content that You create or upload to the Service.

 ## For European Union (EU) Users